Errorist79/provider/README.md

 - [ ] **Phase 7**: Get everything working end-to-end
 - [ ] **Phase 8**: Security hardening and HA
 - [ ] **Phase 9**: Full billing system (see docs/BILLING.md)
+  - Note: Billing is currently a placeholder (see docs/BILLING-PLACEHOLDER.md)
+  - Usage data collection is complete and ready for Phase 9 integration
+  - Will integrate OpenMeter + Stripe (global) + Paraşüt (Turkey) when core gateway is stable

 ## Technology Stack